Gozala/work/ppwa.md

 ### Native Application

 Native application can be a system service that can use all the capabilities of the underlying OS for p2p networking.
-Additionally it will include a local [web socket][] or [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol ) server to accept connections from an access point.
+Additionally it will include a local [web socket][] or [HTTP][] server to accept connections from an access point.

 Loopback addresses like `127.0.0.1` and `::1` are considered [Potentially Trustworthy][] and therefor connections to them from [secure contexts][] is allowed.
 That is to say that access point site can be served from `https` URL but still be able to connect to the native application.

 As of this writing sadly Chrome is only browser that works as expected.
 In Firefox [fetch][] request works from the document context but not from the service worker.
-Web socket connections also do not work  _(Tracked by [Bug 1376309](https://bugzilla.mozilla.org/show_bug.cgi?id=1376309 ))_.
+Web socket connections also do not work  _(Tracked by [Bug 1376309][])_.
 Safari does not seems to treat loopback addresses as potentially trustworthy.

-As [explained by Let's Encrypt](https://letsencrypt.org/docs/certificates-for-localhost/ ) there is no good way for native application to serve over HTTPS.
+As [explained by Let's Encrypt][certificates-for-localhost] there is no good way for native application to serve over HTTPS.
 Only viable alternative I think is to generate a private key and self-signed certificate in the native application and add it to the locally trusted roots of the system _(do not know how to do later programmatically)_.

-> It appears that [dropbox][] desktop application exposes extra capabilities to it's website via web socket server on `127.0.0.1`.
-It also uses [flash][] based work around on Firefox  & I'd guess Safari.
+_It appears that [dropbox][] desktop application exposes extra capabilities to it's website via web socket server on `127.0.0.1`.
+It also uses [flash][] based work around on Firefox  & I'd guess Safari._

 ### Progressive [peer-to-peer][p2p] web applications